 The City of Novato Residential Resale program was initiated in 1988 as a means to ensure safe housing in the Novato community.
 Since the start of the resale program, many progressive changes have occurred.
 Due to these changes, the City of Novato resale program is the most advanced, comprehensive and goal-focused.
 Code Enforcement Resale Inspectors research properties prior to inspections, noting permits issued, permit status and pending code violations.

 All residential properties are required to set appointments for inspection prior to sale.
 (NMC 4-8) Only the property owner or the listing agent may order a resale inspection.

 Before scheduling your inspection, please review the Frequently Asked Questions about Residential Resale Inspection, and read How to Prepare for a Residential Resale Inspection.

-We now offer ordering and paying for a resale inspection online!
+We offer ordering and paying for a resale inspection online.
 After placing the order, staff will contact you within 48 business hours to schedule the appointment.
-Click here to begin.
+Click here to begin an online resale request.